 Enrollment for returning or readmitted and nondegree students is Monday, March 6.

 If you're registering for a lecture class that has a required recitation and/or lab, the system will prompt you to add that component.

 The maximum credit load allowed for most colleges and schools during Summer Session is 16 credit hours.
 Graduate students in the School of Education may register for no more than 9 credit hours.

 When you add a class to your shopping cart, you'll be prompted to select from the available class options.
 The deadline to change your grade mode varies by session; see the Session Calendars for details.

 Independent study and occasionally regular courses are offered on a variable-credit basis.
 You must designate the number of credit hours you wish to receive for the course at the time of registration.
 See the CU Boulder catalog for more information about these options.

-When a class is full, but registration is still open, some departments allow students to join a waitlist to be automatically enrolled in the class if a seat becomes available.
+When a class is full, but registration is still open, some departments allow students to join a waitlist to be automatically enrolled in the class if a seat becomes available and the student meets the prerequisites.
 Placing your name on a waitlist does not guarantee you'll be enrolled in that class.

 If you're automatically enrolled from the waitlist, you'll receive an automated email confirmation.
 Visit the Office of the Registrar website for more information.